sixpark/slate/source/includes/_result.md

 `GET https://app.sixpark.com.au/api/v1/questionnaire/results/:id`

-### ID generation
+### ID Parameter

-The ID to be sent to the results endpoint is a comma separated Base64 safe encoded string of answer Ids
+This endpoint requires your application to generate the `:id`.
+It is a comma separated Base64 safe encoded string of answer IDs.

 ### Validation